zachnthebox/kafka-visualizer/README.md

 It is used to clone `stream-data`.
 This will need to be setup prior to "up"ing

-Each proto message will need to manually be mapped to a topic like this:
+Currently, each proto message will need to manually be mapped to a topic.
+If we are able to use the schema registry after Figure transitions to Confluent Cloud, the git integration and topic mapping would not be required here.
+The registry would take care of all of that.

 ```yaml
 - topicName: profile